oct1473254/TheaterNotes/index.md

 - Think about staging an *expresssion* or  than a description.
 An expression is what it feels like through a subjective lens.
 A description is an attempt to be as objective as possible.

 Parameters:
 - Meet partner in the breakout room.
 Storyboard for 2 minutes.
 Break out room to work in for 10 minutes.
+Then we will return to the main room and watch each other's performances.
-- Video on / off or call out "lights up / lights down" :
+- Directors should work with actors to use the Video on / off function or call out "lights up / lights down" :

 ## Advice for Working Together
 - Work physically.
 Do not waste time describing the psychology or meaning of the incident to the actors.
-Instead, speak with brevity and give physical instructions, such as: "Enter through the door quickly, take five steps, look to the right, exhale, look back slowly while drawing out the word, 'Fire!' in a whisper," Direct from a physical rather than a psychological point of view.
+Instead, speak with brevity and give physical instructions, such as: "Enter through the door quickly, take five steps, look to the right, exhale, look back slowly" Direct from a physical rather than a psychological point of view.

 - Take responsibility for the actor.
 Work with care, kindness, and precision.
 Take care of the actor's safety and wellbeing.
 - Take responsibility for the audience.
 Do not assume that the audience will know what to do, or what will happen next.
-Be sensitive to the audience's mood, and take responsibility for the audience's experience of time and duration during the composition.
+Be sensitive to the audience's mood, and take care of the audience's experience of time and duration during the composition.
 Make sure that the blackouts are not too long.

-## Composition Exercise:
+## Exercise Two: The Metonymy Composition:

-This is exercise is based off Anne Bogart's composition exercise.
-Each pair will direct the other in a solo performance.
-So you will each have an opportunity to be a performer and a director.
+ Each pair will direct the other in a solo performance, that you will have all of Wednesday to meet and rehearse.
+You will each have an opportunity to be a performer and a director.

 #### Project Parameters
 - Minimum of 4 minutes, Maximum of 7 minutes.
-(All compositions must include all elements, in no particular order):
+(All compositions must include all of the following elements, in no particular order):
+- A performance with a beginning/middle and end.
 - a repeated phrase, gesture or motif
 - a brilliant use of metonymy
 - One piece of music with no lyrics